kyumsiam/Customer_Behavious_Analysis/README.md

 GROUP BY subscription_status;
 ```

-## Objective: Examine the relationship between repeat purchases and subscriptions.
+### Objective: Analyze which age groups contribute the most revenue.

 10. What is the revenue contribution of each age group?
 ```sql